pbek/QOwnNotes/doc/scripting/README.rst

      * in the settings
      *
      * It allows you to modify the name of the note file
+     * Keep in mind that you have to care about duplicate names yourself!
+     *
      * Return an empty string if the file name of the note should
      * not be modified
      *